-A scale model of the castle will help you visualize what once stood on the site of Narberth castle that today lies in ruin.
-An interactive game illustrates the tactics used in medieval siege warfare.
+A scale model of the castle will help you visualise what once stood on the site of Narberth’s ruined castle and an interactive game illustrates the tactics used in medieval siege warfare.